-Water resource is defined by the Water Act 2007 (Cth) as "surface water or groundwater or a watercourse, lake, wetland or aquifer (whether or not it currently has water in it); and includes all aspects of the water resource, including water, organisms and other components and ecosystems that contribute to the physical state and environmental value of the water resource."
-Broadly, a water resource encompasses the water body itself and all aspects that contribute to its physical state and environmental value, such as the associated water quality and any associated organisms, ecological processes and ecosystems.
+Water resources are defined by the Water Act 2007 (Cth) as:

+surface water or groundwater or a watercourse, lake, wetland or aquifer (whether or not it currently has water in it); and includes all aspects of the water resource, including water, organisms and other components and ecosystems that contribute to the physical state and environmental value of the water resource.

+Broadly, a water resource encompasses the water body itself and all aspects that contribute to its physical state and environmental value, such as the associated water quality, organisms, ecological processes and ecosystems.